 12. Kill the Adult Drain Flies

 As mentioned above, the adult flies are the primary cause of these worms, and therefore, if you can eliminate them, you can do away with the worms.
-You can use a safe insecticide to kill the flies, and I recommend the Covington Drain Fly Repellent which is safe, easy to apply, and quite effective in eliminating the flies.
+You can use a safe insecticide to kill the flies, and I recommend the Covington Drain Fly Repellent, which is safe, easy to apply, and quite effective in eliminating the flies.
 You can also use physical means like fly swats, sticky tapes, and traps to kill the flies.

 13. Remove Excess Moisture

-Drain flies and worms thrives in damp environments, and therefore, if you can reduce moisture in your kitchen, bathroom, or garage, you can effectively control them.
+Drain flies and worms thrive in damp environments, and therefore, if you can reduce moisture in your kitchen, bathroom, or garage, you can effectively control them.
 You can remove excess moisture by keeping the windows open, using a dehumidifier, or installing a ventilation system.

 14. Fix Any Plumbing Issues

 Some plumbing issues like a cracked sink or bathtub and pipe leaks can cause conditions that favor these worms.
 Some plumbing problems cause damp environments while others lead to the accumulation of organic matter which supports these organisms.
-You therefore need to fix any plumbing issue in your home to avoid these worms and other problems.
+You, therefore, need to fix any plumbing issue in your home to avoid these worms and other problems.